Vaibhav-2115/MaxProfit/README.md

 # 💼 ProfitMax Scheduler Solutions – Smart Project Scheduling System

-🚀 A profit-optimized project scheduling system built using Java, JDBC, and PostgreSQL, designed to automatically select and schedule client projects for maximum revenue using a Backtracking (Non-Greedy) Algorithm.
+🚀 A profit-optimized project scheduling system built using Java, JDBC, and PostgreSQL, designed to automatically select and schedule client projects for maximum revenue using a Backtracking Algorithm.

 ---